Meditation Instruction & Instructional Talks

 Introduction to Zen Meditation

-For those beginning Zen meditation, wanting a refresher, or new to practicing in the Rochester Zen Center lineage of Zen.
-This workshop covers meditation posture, types and use of meditation equipment, breathing, concentration, walking meditation, and more.
+This workshop is designed for those new to Zen meditation, seeking a refresher, or interested in practicing within the Rochester Zen Center lineage.
+It covers essential topics such as meditation posture, types and use of meditation equipment, breathing, concentration, walking meditation, and more.

 Group Instruction